Posted on Monday, Sep 14, 2020 by Lindsay Williams

 While the song name drops the friend that Jesus raised from the dead, it actually talks about God resurrecting the dark and dead places in our lives.
 Filled with distinct familial harmonies and thoughtful lyrics, the song didn't come easy the day CAIN found themselves in a writing room with songwriters Ethan Hulse and Nick Schwarz.

-WATCH: "Rise Up (Lazarus)" LIVE Performance
+WATCH: "Rise Up (Lazarus)" Official Music Video

 "That day started out rough.
 We were halfway into the write when we realized we needed to start over completely," the band confesses on Instagram concerning the genesis of the song.
 "Once Ethan brought up this idea, we were off to the races.
 Then, when Taylor was looking back in her song idea notes, she realized she'd recorded the same words, same melody two months prior.
 God wanted to write this song, and He made sure to get it to us.
 We pray that you feel Jesus calling out to you to RISE UP."